kodecocodes/i9t/testing/testing.markdown

 2. Select **Product\Test** from Xcode’s menu.
 3. Use the shortcut **Command+U**.

 Use whichever method you like to run your unit tests.
 Each tells Xcode to build and launch your app, and then run your tests.
-In the **test navigator**, you should see six total tests:
+In the **test navigator**, you should see a total of six tests:

 ![bordered width=50%](/images/testNavigator.png)